-The focus of this P&OS AMP is to provide guidance in managing Council's assets and pro-actively manage existing resources.
+The focus of this SW AMP is to provide guidance in managing Council's assets and pro-actively manage existing resources.
 It will enable Council to:

-- Have precise knowledge of what Council owns or has responsibility or legal liability for. - Record and extract information on all assets in a register down to an identifiable level. - Report on our annual depreciation and asset consumption at an asset component level. - Measure and monitor the condition, performance, utilisation and costs of assets down to the managed component level and aggregate this data up to give outputs of cost and performance at the portfolio level. - Understand and record the current levels of service in terms of responsiveness and performance. - Understand the likely future levels of service required based on population growth, demographic changes and community expectations. - Understand the long term (10 years) funding needs of Council's P&OS asset portfolio to meet strategic expectations in both capital and maintenance expenditure. - Measure, monitor and report on the condition, performance and functionality of Council assets against prescribed service levels and regulatory requirements. - Develop and maintain uniform processes across the whole organisation for the evaluation of any investment in: - a.
+- Have precise knowledge of what Council owns or has responsibility or legal liability for. - Record and extract information on all assets in a register down to an identifiable level. - Report on annual depreciation and asset consumption at an asset component level. - Measure and monitor the condition, performance, utilisation and costs of assets down to the managed component level and aggregate this data up to give outputs of cost and performance at the portfolio level. - Understand and record the current levels of service in terms of responsiveness and performance. - Understand the likely future levels of service required based on population growth, demographic changes, community expectations and changing climatic conditions including the frequency and intensity of extreme weather events and potential sea level rise. - Understand the long term (10 years) funding needs of Council's stormwater asset portfolio to meet strategic expectations in both capital and maintenance expenditure. - Measure, monitor and report on the condition, performance and functionality of Council assets against prescribed service levels and regulatory requirements. - Develop and maintain uniform processes across the whole organisation for the evaluation of any investment in: - a.
 Renewal, upgrades and expansions of existing assets. - b.
 Creation of new assets. - c.
 Maintenance of existing assets. - d.
 Operational expenditure to deliver services.